MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 The risk of this workaround is fairly small.
 First of all, certificate checks are only disabled within the *Build Quality Checks* task if you enable the workaround.
 We guarantee that we only communicate with your Team Foundation Server.
 However, if you want to inspect our code, just download our extension from the Visual Studio Marketplace or contact us for a copy of the TypeScript code.
-If your build machines are not connected to the internet, the risk is futher mitigated.
-Lastly, NodeJS has no truely secure way of handling these situations.
+If your build machines are not connected to the internet, the risk is further mitigated.
+Lastly, NodeJS has no truly secure way of handling these situations.
 Every NodeJS script may disable the certificate check and you cannot fully prevent this.
 Neither the custom code solution mentioned above nor the new environment variable in NodeJS (see below) run any security checks on the injected certificates.
 Unless NodeJS implements mechanisms to work with secured certificate stores on the various operating systems, you need to be aware of this issue and inspect all NodeJS processes running in sensitive environment for security issues.